camunda/camunda-docs/docs/product-manuals/operate/deployment/authentication.md

 For **active directory**-based LDAP server, the following parameters should be given:

 :::note
-The Active Directory configuration will be applied only when `camunda.operate.ldap.domain` is given.
+The active directory configuration will be applied only when `camunda.operate.ldap.domain` is given.
 :::

  Parameter name | Description | Required |